sadmanca/aps105/README.md

 1. *left --- all values of nodes on left subtree are smaller than parent node
 2. *right --- all values of nodes on right subtree

+1\.
+Write struct definitions for a binary search and its nodes: {.r}
 ```c
 typedef struct node {
   int data;